Heat Stroke in Babies

 It can be extremely difficult to predict heat exhaustion in babies.
 Here are a few ways to avoid them:

-- Keep them indoors if it is especially hot outside
+- Keep the child indoors if it is especially hot outside.

-- Limit the time they spend outdoors during the peak of the afternoons
+- Limit the time your baby spends outdoors during the peak of the afternoons.

-- Sit with them in a room with fans and air conditioning
+- Sit with your child in a room with fans and air conditioning.